dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 Based on the powershell script, it appears to set a key, perform a bitwise operation on ASCII representations, and then download and execute content from a specified URL.

-From this we can easily decrypt it.
+From there we can easily decrypt it.
 I use CyberChef to do this and at the end of the operation we get a flag.

 ![flag-nogrep](https://i.ibb.co/gtkjwc7/image.png)